 Olfactory, or smell nerve cells, are stimulated by the odors around us--the fragrance of a gardenia or the smell of bread baking.
 These nerve cells are found in a small patch of tissue high inside the nose, and they connect directly to the brain.
 Our sense of smell is also influenced by something called the common chemical sense.
 This sense involves nerve endings in our eyes, nose, mouth, and throat, especially those on moist surfaces.
 Beyond smell and taste, these nerve endings help us sense the feelings stimulated by different substances, such as the eye-watering potency of an onion or the refreshing cool of peppermint.

 It's a surprise to many people to learn that flavors are recognized mainly through the sense of smell.
 Along with texture, temperature, and the sensations from the common chemical sense, the perception of flavor comes from a combination of odors and taste.
 Without the olfactory cells, familiar flavors like coffee or oranges would be harder to distinguish.

 What are the smell disorders?

 People who experience smell disorders experience either a loss in their ability to smell or changes in the way they perceive odors.
 As for loss of the sense of smell, some people have hyposmia, which is when their ability to detect odor is reduced.
 Other people can't detect odor at all, which is called anosmia.
-As for changes in the perception of odors, some people notice that familiar odors become distorted.
-Or, an odor that usually smells pleasant instead smells foul.
+Some people experience change in the perception of odors, or notice that familiar odors become distorted.
+An odor that usually smells pleasant instead smells foul.
 Still other people may perceive a smell that isn't present at all.